dasmith963/rock-paper-scissors/README.md

 }

 ```
-I also learn how to manipulate the DOM, using query selectors.
+I also learned how to manipulate the DOM, using query selectors.
 With this tool I was able to select and modify elements by adding event listeners and changing text whenever a particular button was pressed.

 ### Continued development